Joshckh/odin-project2/README.md

 -fill top of page with contents
 -add png to make it match on the right
 -change all links to rick roll

+3rd Commit
+Complete Mid

+-add margin for both button and h2 of top
+-complete mid section
+-add 4 photos for the current iteration